The Paper

 Definition1.
 A contract in symmetric information is given by the couple

-The market demand are expressed
+The market demand

 as functions of average cost (or average time) denoted by x.
 If the price